TempestAethel/AuroraChronicles/Short Stories/Markdowns/The Needs We Carry.md

 As days passed, the gap between them grew wider.
 Isla threw herself into her work, finding solace in the appreciation she received from her students and colleagues.
 But at home, the silence between her and James became unbearable.

+For Isla, the needs were clear:
+- She wanted an **emotional connection**—to feel seen and understood.
+- She longed for **quality time**, moments where they could reconnect without distractions.
-For Isla, the needs were clear: she wanted emotional connection, quality time, and open communication.
-She wanted to feel appreciated for the small things she did—the dinner she made, the kind words she offered, the effort she put into their relationship.
+- She needed **appreciation** for the effort she put into their home and their relationship.

-For James, his needs were different but equally valid.
-He longed for peace—a calm, quiet environment where he could focus on his goals.
-He wanted appreciation for his efforts, for the hours he spent working to build a secure future for both of them.
-He didn’t understand why Isla couldn’t see how hard he was trying.
+For James, his needs were different but equally valid:
+- He craved **peace**, a calm and quiet environment to focus on his work.
+- He wanted **appreciation** for his hard work and sacrifices.
+- He sought **purpose** in his career, something he believed was securing their future.

+Neither was wrong.
+But neither understood the other’s needs.

 ---

 ## **The Breaking Point**

 One evening, after a particularly long day, Isla finally broke.

 **“James, do you even care about me anymore?”**

 James froze.
 “What?
 Of course I care about you.
 Why would you even say that?”